AlgoMaster Logo

 • What methods should each class expose?

-• What are their input parameters, return types, and visibility?
+• What are the method's input parameters, and return types?

 • What exceptions might they throw?